Cleveland Cavaliers: Media

-The Cavaliers air on Bally Sports Ohio.
-The broadcast team includes play-by-play announcer John Michael, sideline reporter Serena Winters, and a rotation in the analyst spot of former Cavalier players Austin Carr and Brad Daugherty and former Cavs coach Mike Fratello.
+Cavaliers games air on FanDuel Sports Network Ohio, with select simulcasts on WUAB channel 43 and WOHZ-CD channel 22 (Rock Entertainment Sports Network).
+The broadcast team includes play-by-play announcer John Michael, sideline reporter Serena Winters, and former Cavalier Brad Daugherty as analyst.

-Cayleigh Griffin and former Cavaliers forward Campy Russell (along with either Carr or Fratello when they are not serving as game analyst) host the pregame/halftime/postgame shows.
+Cayleigh Griffin and former Cavaliers guard Austin Carr host the pregame/halftime/postgame shows, with former Cavaliers guard Iman Shumpert serving as a contributor.

 Mascots

 Current

 The Cavaliers have two official mascots: Moondog and Sir C.C.
-The former was inspired by Cleveland radio DJ Alan Freed, who popularized the phrase "rock and roll" and had called himself "Moondog."
+The former was inspired by Cleveland radio DJ Alan Freed, who popularized the phrase "rock and roll" and had called himself "Moondog".
 Moondog was an NBA All-Star selection in 2003 and 2004, and he made his first appearance on November 5, 2003.
 Sir C.C., a swashbuckler character, debuted during a game on November 27, 2010.

 Past

 During the 1990s and early 2000s, the Cavs had a polar bear mascot named Whammer, who was introduced on November 9, 1995.
 He still makes occasional appearances throughout the season at Cavaliers games.